-15. Clean the Exterior of a Husqvarna Chainsaw
+15. Clean the Exterior

 Add a mild dish detergent to the water.
 Dampen a clean cloth and clean the exterior of the chainsaw removing dirt and sawdust.

-16. Inspect Components, Tighten Loose Hardware & Replace Broken & Missing Parts on a Husqvarna Chainsaw
+16. Inspect Components, Tighten Loose Hardware & Replace Broken & Missing Parts

 Inspect your chainsaw for loose or missing parts.
 Replace any items that are missing or damaged.
 Tighten any loose parts.
 Don’t operate your Husqvarna chainsaw until all parts are installed and in good working order.